devdavehq/Supa/README.md

 - Database migration supporting both MySQL and NoSQL
 - Multiple ways to handle SQL, both functional and method chaining
 - Data sanitizers
-- Dynamic rendering similar to EJS's `app.render` method
+- Dynamic rendering similar to Express `app.render` method
 - An `_index.php` file for adding all required files
 - Flexible and dynamic reloading for real-time changes, especially for HTML files with a .php extension